Vars-Ulrich/quartz/content/Unsorted Items/MS-DOS.md

 ---
 # Overview

-> **MS-DOS** ( em-es-DOSS; acronym for Microsoft Disk Operating System, also known as Microsoft DOS) is an [[operating system]] for [[x86|x86-based]] personal computers mostly developed by Microsoft.
+> **MS-DOS** ( em-es-DOSS; acronym for Microsoft Disk Operating System, also known as Microsoft DOS) is an [[Operating System]] for [[x86|x86-based]] personal computers mostly developed by Microsoft.
 Collectively, MS-DOS, its rebranding as IBM PC DOS, and a few operating systems attempting to be compatible with MS-DOS, are sometimes referred to as "DOS" (which is also the generic acronym for disk operating system).
 MS-DOS was the main operating system for IBM PC compatibles during the 1980s, from which point it was gradually superseded by operating systems offering a graphical user interface (GUI), in various generations of the graphical Microsoft Windows operating system.
 >
 > [[IBM]] licensed and re-released it in 1981 as PC DOS 1.0 for use in its PCs.
 Although MS-DOS and PC DOS were initially developed in parallel by Microsoft and IBM, the two products diverged after twelve years, in 1993, with recognizable differences in compatibility, syntax and capabilities.
 >